Who initiated the LEOSS project?

 I have heard of other surveys on SARS-CoV‑2.
 Why should I contribute to LEOSS?

-At the beginning of March, the German Society for Infectiology (DGI) approached us to establish a European case registry for patients with SARS-CoV‑2 infection with a broad-based team of experts, supported by the Emerging Infections Task Force of ESCMID.
+At the beginning of March 2020, the German Society for Infectiology (DGI) approached us to establish a European case registry for patients with SARS-CoV‑2 infection with a broad-based team of experts, supported by the Emerging Infections Task Force of ESCMID.
 We decided to do this because there have been repeated calls for free, anonymous data entry, e.g. also for patients who are unable to give their consent.
 The result was the Lean European Open Survey on SARS-CoV‑2 Infected Patients (LEOSS).
 We chose an open, anonymous documentation approach, without patient consent, in order to be as time-efficient and comprehensive as possible.

 We invite you to contact us if you would like to establish a collaboration between LEOSS and other SARS-CoV‑2 related cohort studies.

-Who can participate in the LEOSS project?
+Who could participate in the LEOSS project?

-Which patients can be included in LEOSS?
+Which patients could be included in LEOSS?

 Patients with confirmed SARS-CoV‑2 infection by PCR diagnosis from nasopharynx, oropharynx, bronchoalveolar lavage, stool, or blood.
-Rapid tests are an acceptable alternative.
+Rapid tests were an acceptable alternative.
 Basic medical information including medical history, known outcome and at least an initial blood sample and assessment of vital signs should be available.

-How is the data collected and stored?
+How was the data collected and stored?

-Who is responsible for data security?
+Who was responsible for data security?

 Who can get access the dataset and for what purposes can the data be used?